Retail risk management: The top 6 threats

 3. Inventory damage

 Natural disasters and weather events can affect both physical stores and e-commerce businesses that store goods in warehouses.
-Not only do natural disasters damage physical structures, but they frequently cause power outages, resulting in product losses for grocery stores or other retail outlets that sell perishables.
+Not only do natural disasters damage physical structures, but they frequently cause power outages, resulting in product losses for grocery stores and other retail outlets that sell perishables.

 Part of any retail risk management strategy should involve purchasing commercial property insurance and customizing it to your business’s specific needs.
 General retail insurance policies may also cover inventory damages.